 I’m a foodie at heart and I’m always chasing the next delicious experience, from those Thai spices, to the fish curries of Sri Lanka, my favourite brunch dishes and barbecues in Australia, to the comforting roast dinners of home.
-Feeling nostalgic for those travelling times, last night I made Thai green curry and mango smoothies, because for me, taste is a big part of remembering those travelling and holiday times.
-As I was cooking and smelt the mixture of coconut milk, the fragrant lemongrass and ginger, the chilli all combined in the pan and the sizzle reached my ears, I was transported back to those first days in Thailand, fresh off the plane when everything is almost an attack on the senses.
+Feeling nostalgic for those traveling times, last night I made Thai green curry and mango smoothies, because for me, taste is a big part of remembering those traveling and holiday times.
+As I was cooking and smelt the mixture of coconut milk, the fragrant lemongrass, ginger and chilli combined in the pan and the sizzle reached my ears, I was transported back to those first days in Thailand, fresh off the plane when everything is almost an attack on the senses.
 I remember how overwhelming and exciting it all was – the colours, the sounds and smells, the tastes as a stopped off for a bite to eat and felt the flavours wash over my tongue.

 What is sensory travel?

-One memory that has really stayed with me was from when I was first travelling solo in Laos over three years ago.
-I was on a slow boat travelling down the Mekong River from Pai in Northern Thailand, to Vang Vieng, and it would take us two days to arrive at our destination.
-Our boat was rowdy, with a group of young travellers including myself and a couple of other English girls, some Aussies, Kiwis and even Canadians.
-I’ll always remember two guys on the boat, an Aussie and an English guy, who honestly were just so annoying.
-They never stopped talking and singing, they never stopped jumping around the boat and drove me crazy.
-Ironically they are some of my greatest travelling friends now – perhaps they just annoyed my senses so much that they stayed.
+One memory that has really stayed with me was from when I was first traveling solo in Laos over three years ago.
+I was on a slow boat traveling down the Mekong River from Pai in Northern Thailand, to Vang Vieng, and it would take us two days to arrive at our destination.
+Our boat was rowdy, with a group of young travelers including myself and a couple of other English girls, some Aussies, Kiwis and even Canadians.
+I’ll always remember two guys on the boat, an Aussie and an English guy, who were just so annoying.
+They never stopped talking and singing, and drove me crazy.
+Ironically they are some of my greatest traveling friends now!

 Incorporating sensory travel into my life